Top 3 fashion moodboard apps - advice from 500+ designer interviews

 Weaknesses

 Pinterest is a library, and a great one at that, but that means that its online moodboard maker isn't as intuitive or flexible as a fashion designer needs.
-For example designers can't even resize their images when creating their moodboard, that a more flexible fashion moodboard app would allow
+For example designers can't resize their images when creating their moodboard, that a more flexible fashion moodboard app would allow which makes visualization and concept development a challenge

 Strengths